brightspot/react-examples/graphql-schema-history/README.md

 Firstly, you need to write a query that returns the schema versions you want to compare.

-To filter the required schemas, the example queries a specific endpoint using its label, organizes the retrieved history changes by timestamp and queries only for the `schema` field, within the `schema` field, the `publicUrl` field.
+To filter the required schemas, the example queries a specific endpoint using its label, organizes the retrieved history changes by timestamp and queries only for the `schema` field and the `publicUrl` field underneath.

 The `publicUrl` field is integral as this is where the schema itself is stored.